TheMasketttaMan/PDFReaper/README.md

 # PDF Reaper
 tl;dr: throw pdf onto it, get pngs

+Properly does transparency

-It wont ever do anything except that
+Wont ever do anything except that

 You'll need PyMuPDF to compile